Is a Flight Reservation Enough for a Schengen Visa From India?

 Let’s look at how this works and how you can get one safely.

-How Dummy Ticket Services Work
+How Temporary Flight-Reservation Services Work

 A genuine dummy flight reservation (a dummy flight ticket, legal for embassy applications) is created through a Global Distribution System (GDS) used by many airlines and professional travel agencies.
 It’s not a fake ticket generator; it’s a temporary flight reservation linked to a real airline itinerary.